 Excluding themselves, Apichella, Woodstock, & Davolos choose to change their band’s personell everytime they play a show as a concept art tribute to confusion.
 For the same reason, they also choose to change their band’s name after each gig they play.
-Consequently, The Retarded Dogs self consciously morph into Young Death who feature the additional personell Jim Sajor and The Nudists’ Lou Thomas, who Mike Apichella had marched with at the massive spring ’93 gay rights demonstration done in D.C. to protest Presdent Clinton’s ill fated ‘Dont Ask, Dont Tell’ policy.
+Consequently, The Retarded Dogs self consciously morph into Young Death who feature the additional personell Jim Sajor and The Nudists’ Lou Thomas, who Mike Apichella met while marching at the massive spring ’93 gay rights demonstration done in D.C. to protest Presdent Clinton’s ill fated ‘Dont Ask, Dont Tell’ policy.
 Young Death’s rehearsals last through the early autumn.

 1993 – autumn

 Spastic Cracker self release their first record, a full length cassette entitled ‘Valve’.
 This release features mostly musical tracks along with a few spoken word recordings by Tricia Lane and Lisa Starace.
 Lane also creates unique artwork for the album which packaged in home made tape cases fashioned out of left over remnants of colorful 1960’s wall paper.

 Political avant-garage band Within begin rehearsing their primarily Mike Apichella-penned material.
 At this time the group consists of Lisa Starace and writer/activist Claire Mysko, in addition to the group’s founding member and leader Apichella.